English and International Bookstores Archives

 Looking for the latest English bestsellers in your new home?
-Explore our listings of English and international bookstores in Belgium:
+Explore our listings of English and international bookstores in Switzerland:

-Passa Porta is a bookstore located in the heart of Brussels.
-The store offers titles from around the world, as well as a unique, multilingual meeting place in the capital.
-If you’re looking for your new favorite bookstore, check out Passa Porta today.
+Pile of Books is an international bookstore in Zurich.
+The store stocks a large number of English titles, from poetry and photography to crime dramas and literary fiction.
+A favorite of Zurich expats, Pile of Books also stocks German titles, as well as some secondhand books.

-The Children’s Library at the Crousse Community Centre is a library focusing on children and young adult literature.
-Based in Brussels, the volunteer-run organization has a large selection of English books, with the stock constantly renewed.
-Visit the Children’s Library today.
+Orell Füssli is a bookstore with outlets throughout Switzerland.
+While specializing in German- and French-language titles, larger stores also stock a growing number of English and international titles.
+The largest selection can be found at Orell Füssli’s Zurich outlet on Bahnhofstrasse.

 Are you an expat service provider?
 Add your services to the Expatica Directory!Add listing